Are there different types of herniated discs?

 The different types of herniated discs are named based on their location in the spine.
 Your spine consists of three main regions: cervical, thoracic and lumbar.
 One reason the spinal column is able to support the upper body and still have a wide range of motion is because of the rubbery discs that cushion the vertebrae.
-These soft discs allow the lumbar spine (in the lower back) to support so much of the upper body’s weight and the cervical spine (in the neck) to support and move the head.
-However, like every other part of the body, these discs are prone to wear and tear.
-As they deteriorate with age, they can bulge out or even rupture and herniate.
+These soft discs allow the lumbar (lower) spine to support so much of the upper body’s weight and the cervical (upper) spine to support and move the head.
+However, like every other part of the body, these discs wear out with age.

 These are the most common types of herniated disc:

-- Lumbar herniated discs (L1-L5) — between any of the vertebrae numbered 1-5 in the lower back
+- Thoracic herniated discs (T1-T12) — between any of the vertebrae numbered 1 – 12 in the middle back

-- Thoracic herniated discs (T1-T12) — between any of the vertebrae numbered 1-12 in the middle back
+- Lumbar herniated discs (L1-L5) — between any of the vertebrae numbered 1 – 5 in the lower back

 Most herniated discs occur in the lumbar spine because it supports so much weight and movement.
-A lumbar herniated disc can cause local pain, but it also can be the source of tingling, numbness and muscle weakness in the lower body as well.
+A lumbar herniated disc can cause local pain as well as tingling, numbness and muscle weakness in the lower body.

-A herniated disc in the cervical spine is also common since it supports and moves our heads.
-Symptoms here can start in the neck and travel out to the shoulders, arms and even out to the hands.
+A herniated disc in the cervical spine is also common since it supports and moves the head.
+Symptoms here can start in the neck and travel out to the shoulders, arms and out to the hands.
 In addition to shooting pain and numbness, your fine motor skills can be affected as well.